mirbyte/BraveTweaks/README.md

 # BraveTweaks

-BraveTweaks is a small Windows 11 utility for making a normal Brave installation behave as close as practical to Brave Origin.
+BraveTweaks is a small Windows 11 utility for making a normal Brave installation behave as close as practical to Brave Origin, with a few additional optional policy controls.

 Apply, Remove managed policies, and Restore require an explicit action.
 No registry changes are made when the GUI starts.
 Origin preset checks Origin's default-off feature and telemetry policies from brave-core; it does not apply them by itself.